tzaffi/vagrant/README.md

 Thank you [@santosh79](https://github.com/santosh79/) for your vagrant knowledge share and for most of the code included in this project!!!

-## Put my public vagrant files here.
+## I'm putting my public vagrant files here.
 These are:

-* `edlab/ubuntujava71` - this is a box we use in our local development environment.
+* `tzaffi/ubuntujava71` - this is a box we use in our local development environment.
 It is **NOT MEANT FOR PRODUCTION**.
     * which is based on `marruda/trusty64-java-all` and consists of:
         * Ubuntu 14.04.2 (trusty)
         * Java 1.7.79